Phuire-Research/Huirth/README.md

 	What matters is if the machine functions and such is the test.
 Where any circumstance that prevents that machine from functioning, likewise, becomes a new opportunity.
 To find a new provably unified configuration that satisfies the halting requirement.

-6. Then utilizing this data, we can both fine tune upon different breakpoints train entirely new models.
+6. Then utilizing this data, we can both fine tune preexisting models, or upon different breakpoints of some metrics, train entirely new models.

 7. Finally we recursively repeat 5 & 6 as needed.